jertempest/SC_CE_PWD_W9/README.md

-This is a follow along for the week 6 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn
+This is a follow along for the week 9 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn

 superuser: jeremy pwd: Admin123

 This week we learn:

-Managers

-QuerySets

-model Methods

-Testing database queries
+Class-based Views

+Content Processors

 YouTube link to the video: